translate/translate/tools/mozilla/README.firefox_build_instructions.rst

 ==================================

-We need to setup some things so that you can work with version control and have acces to the servers.
+We need to setup some things so that you can work with version control and have access to the servers.

 1. Setup SSH for access to Mozilla mercurial
    Your SSH setup is copied from your computer into vagrant so if this already works on your computer then it is already setup.
 2. Copy ~/.hgrc and ~/.gitconfig into $HOME on vagrant
 3. Send your public key for access to the Pootle server (usually ~/.ssh/id_dsa.pub)
-4. Request commit access to the sourceforge ZAF project to store your PO files
+4. Request commit access to the SourceForge ZAF project to store your PO files

 Now you should be able to commit changes in PO and Mozilla files.
 You should also be able to get and push translations to the Pootle server.